ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Benefits of the New Automated Process

-The new **Automated Changelog and Release Notes Process** improves both contributor experience as well as the efficiency of product development and release of nee versions.
+The new **Changelog and Release Notes Process** improves both contributor experience as well as the efficiency of product development and release of nee versions.

 When a contributor opens a new PR, they are prompted to indicate whether or not they have manually added an entry to the CHANGELOG.md file.
 However, without having a pull request number before opening their PR, they cannot add this entry on their initial commit, introducing a two-step process.